zaratsian/iaa-2022/README.md

 **Assignments**
 * [Assignment 1 SQL](session_02/Assignment_1_SQL.md) - (Solution)
-  - Due on Tuesday, March 15
+  - Due on Tuesday, March 15 by 11:59pm
   - Please complete as an individual assignment
   - Email your code and answers to d.zaratsian@gmail.com

 * [Assignment 2 NoSQL](session_02/Assignment_2_NoSQL_(2022).ipynb) - (Solution)
-  - Due on Tuesday, March 15
+  - Due on Tuesday, March 15 by 11:59pm
   - Please complete as an individual assignment
   - Email your code and answers to d.zaratsian@gmail.com